rolfbecker/EE_3.07_Geodata_WS2020/gdms0000_Final_Assignment/README.md

 **Task 5:** <br>
 Study the hillshade model in direction East-North-East of the burial mounds area and search for regular structures which are not paths.
 What do you observe?
 Do you have a guess about the origin of these patterns?
 Choose at least one of the structures and digitize it and save it as a geopackage.

+## 5. FREE EXERCISE

+Do something exiting!

-## 5. PostGIS / PostgreSQL: Spatio-temporal precipition anmination, 2nd approach.
+## 6. Extra Exercise - PostGIS / PostgreSQL: Spatio-Temporal Precipition Anmination, 2nd Approach.

 Produce another precipitation video for a period of 40 days in 2020 (recent hourly precipitation data in BAVARIA) by means of your own **PostGIS geodatabase**.
 Follow the **Jupyter Notebook tutorial** of [geo0930_PostGIS_Insert_DWD_Stations_and_TS](https://github.com/rolfbecker/opengeo/tree/main/geo0930_PostGIS_Insert_DWD_Stations_and_TS) together with the respective **YouTube tutorial** (search for geo0930 on YouTube).

 The new [opengeo repository](https://github.com/rolfbecker/opengeo) is under construction.
 I am using it to reorganize my teaching material.
 It will be filled step by step.

-## 6. FREE EXERCISE

-Do something exiting!